-Access the full demonstrator in the Inspiring Science Education website:
+Access the full demonstrator in the Inspiring Science Education website.
+You can also download the PDF.

 Students learn about Coronal Mass Ejections (CMEs) and their effects on human civilization.
 In their attempt to predict if they will observe a Coronal Mass Ejection, they use scientific data to construct a diagram of the number of Coronal Mass Ejections over time and they try to spot a pattern.
 They also compare this diagram with various diagrams of sunspots over time linking CMEs with the solar cycle.
 They discuss about the scientific practices that they implemented and the importance of expressing a prediction by using possibilities.